-Hennig Cohen, of the University of South Carolina, refers to a “dual naming system among slaves in the eighteenth century” (103).
+Hennig Cohen, formerly of the University of Pennsylvania, referred to a “dual naming system among slaves in the eighteenth century” (103).
 Enslaved persons might have an English name but also have a nickname (“country name”) that might be African or African-influenced.
-Hennig’s study is based on names found in the South Carolina Gazette, and he gives reference to runaway ads as well.
-Hennig discerns “patterns in the nomenclature of slaves” (102).
+Hennig’s study was based on names found in the South Carolina Gazette, and he gave reference to runaway ads as well.
+Hennig discerned “patterns in the nomenclature of slaves” (102).

-This study affirms the use of day and month names and identifies common lists of African names taken from various sources.
-The most common among these are Juba and Cuffee (Monday and Friday).
-A number of names begin with Qua as in Quash, Quaco, or Quamina.
+This study affirmed the use of day and month names and identified common lists of African names taken from various sources.
+The most common among these were Juba and Cuffee (Monday and Friday).
+A number of names began with Qua as in Quash, Quaco, or Quamina.
 (I find two persons named Quash in the 1862 Otter Island Register, one in a Beaufort register, and a Squash in a Hilton Head register).

 Posted in: Uncategorized